FJrodafo/DiscordBOT/App/README.md

 }
 ```

-As well, this project must be initialized and the necessary dependencies installed with the following command (make sure you are in the `App` directory):
+As well, this project must be initialized and the necessary dependencies installed with the following command (Make sure you are in the `App` directory):

 ```shell
 npm install